 Now grab yourself a jug of ice cold milk and enjoy.

-This recipe will make approximately one dozen grandma size cookies.
+This recipe will make approximately one dozen grandma size cookies or about 3 dozen small ones.